 Units of Production Depreciation Method

 With this method, the depreciation is expressed by the total number of units produced vs. the total number of units that the asset can produce.

 Partial Year Depreciation

 Not all assets are purchased conveniently at the beginning of the accounting year, which can make the calculation of depreciation more complicated.
 Depending on different accounting rules, depreciation on assets that begins in the middle of a fiscal year can be treated differently.
-One method is called partial year depreciation, where depreciation is calculated precisely when assets start service and the convention (schedule) in which the depreciation occurs.
+One method is called partial year depreciation, where depreciation is calculated exactly at when assets start service.
 Simply select "Yes" as an input in order to use partial year depreciation when using the calculator.